codescape/jira-multiple-subtasks/docs/template-import.md

 2. `Start import` - If a minimum of one template is found you can start the import.

 All results are displayed on this page after any operation was performed.
-If the import fails please consult the logs and [let us know](/support) about it so that we can help you.
+If the import fails please consult the application logs and [let us know](/support) about it so that we can help you.

+Please note: The import allows to be restarted without creating duplicate entries.

+#### Logging

+The import uses minimal logging on the graphical user interface.
+To see more details please consult the application log.
+By default, only errors are logged.
+To also enable informational logging please follow these steps:

+1. Navigate into the `System` tab in your Jira `Administration`
+2. Locate and open the menu entry `Logging and profiling`
+3. Scroll down to the `Default Loggers`
+4. `Configure` a new logger with the package `de.codescape.jira.plugins.multiplesubtasks` and logging level `INFO`